frla4413/sbpp/README.md

 * MKL (for GMRES used in implicit time integration)
 * Progress bars (https://github.com/mraggi/tqdm-cpp)

-To build:
+Build:
-1. mkdir Debug
+1. mkdir Release
 2. cmake ..
 3. make

-A more simple setup is found in the advection folder.
-See advection/main_explicit.cpp for a setup of the advection equation on an annulus.
-The solution is shown below.
+A simpler setup is found in the advection folder.
+See advection/main_explicit.cpp for a setup of the advection equation on an annulus, shown below.

 ![](https://github.com/frla4413/sbpp/blob/main/gifs/annulus.gif)